Thermal effects on the resonance fluorescence of doubly dressed artificial atoms: Thermal effects

 \subsection{Damping rates}

-The damping rates in the polaron theory and the weak coupling approach, are obtained by the master equation \ref{505}.
-This damping rates are taking from the evolution of the Bloch vector in the polaron framework \cite{mccutcheon2010quantum}.
-The base rates in this approach are
+Following the treatment by McCutcheon and Nazir in reference \cite{mccutcheon2010quantum}, the damping rates in the polaron and weak coupling frameworks are obtained from the master equation (\ref{505}).
+Thus, the relevant fundamental rates that determine the evolution of the Bloch vector are

 and

 where